 The crabapple tree is not fussy about the type of soil it’s planted in—as long as it’s well-draining.
 Otherwise, the roots of the tree can become soggy and subject to rot.
 Soil should be friable for the health and longevity of the tree.
 In addition, these trees do best in soil with a pH level of 5.0 to 6.5; slightly acidic is best.

 Once established, rainfall generally produces sufficient amounts of water for the crabapple tree.
 These trees are considered to be drought-tolerant, and therefore a good choice even if rainfall can be spotty.
 However, you should plan to supplement this tree with additional watering if drought stretches on for an extended period.
 Otherwise, the tree is likely to deplete its energy reserves to maintain vitality, resulting a shortage of blossoms and fruit in the following year.

 Temperature and Humidity

-For soils with a serious deficiency in nitrogen, inorganic (chemical) fertilizers might be the best option for a quick change in soil nutrients.
-However, too much nitrogen can weaken the tree’s defense against disease, so be careful about how much and how often you add inorganic fertilizer.
+For soils with a serious deficiency in nitrogen, chemical (non-organic) fertilizers might be the best option for a quick change in soil nutrients.
+However, too much nitrogen can weaken the tree’s defense against disease, so be careful about how much and how often you add chemical fertilizer.

-- Malus ‘Royal Beauty’: The ‘Royal Beauty’ weeping crabapple tree is unique for its purple foliage and deep red crabapples.
-These trees reach a mature height of about 10-feet and are typically taller than they are wide—though they do broaden with age.
-This type of crabapple tree produces fruit late into the season.
+- Malus ‘Royal Beauty’: This weeping crabapple is unique for its purple foliage and deep red crabapples.
+These trees reach a mature height of about 10 feet and are typically taller than they are wide—though they do broaden with age.
+This type produces fruit late into the season.

 Generally, the best time to prune is in late winter (after the coldest weather has passed) or early spring before the growing season begins.
 If you prune the tree as it begins the growing season, you risk hindering the flower and fruit development for next season.